erondpowell/directus/docs/app/content/collections.md

 </video>

 Layouts determine how you view or interact with Items in a Collection.
-Whether your Collection contains blog posts, project management tasks, geo-coordinates, temporal data or beyond; Layouts present Items in a more human-friendly way.
+Whether your Collection contains blog posts, project management tasks, geo-coordinates, temporal data or beyond; Layouts present Items in a more user-friendly way.
 [Learn More](/app/layouts)

 ## Search Items